dcabanas/redux-toolkit-playground/README.md

-# Simple repo to test the new Redux Toolkit, a new and performant way to use Redux.
+# Simple repo to test the new Redux Toolkit, a new and performant way to use Redux